bmeares/Meerschaum/docs/mkdocs/features/index.md

 The `sql` command lets you quickly interact with your databases.

 <asciinema-player src="/assets/casts/sql-cli.cast" autoplay="true" loop="true" size="small" preload="true"></asciinema-player>

 For certain flavors, Meerschaum is integrated with tools from the [dbcli](https://www.dbcli.com/) project that let you drop into an interactive SQL database environment.

+The `sql` command also lets you read from tables or execute queries on any of your databases directly from the command line.

 ## Background Jobs